Non-robustness of diffusion estimates on networks with measurement error

 \section{Abstract}

 Network diffusion models are used to study disease transmission, information spread, technology adoption, and other socio-economic processes.
 We show that estimates of these diffusions are highly non-robust to mismeasurement.
 First, even when the \emph{network} is measured perfectly, small and local mismeasurement in the initial seed generates a large shift in the locations of the expected diffusion.
-Second, if instead the initial seed is known, small and arbitrarily structured measurement error in links, with the share of missed links close to zero, causes diffusion forecasts to be significant under-estimates.
+Second, if instead the initial seed is known, even a vanishingly small share of missed links causes diffusion forecasts to be significant under-estimates.
+Forecast failure depends critically on the \emph{geometry} of measurement error: we provide sufficient conditions for catastrophic failure when missing links bridge distant network regions (acting as shortcuts), and sufficient conditions for robustness when missing links are a uniformly, randomly thinned subset of the full network (preserving network structure).
 Such failures exist even when the basic reproductive number is consistently estimable.